VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Command Line Interface
 **********************

 The command line interface will consist of a new commands for the volttron-ctl program called "config" with four sub-commands called "store", "delete", "list", "get".
-These commands will map directly to the management RPC function in the previous section.
+These commands will map directly to the management RPC functions in the previous section.